 It is a good idea to make a short list of properties you are interested in and arranging a viewing as quickly as possible.
 When arranging viewings always try to present a positive image.

-Landlords and agents want to know why you are the best tenant for the property and often this is based on you being friendly, clean and honest with your answers.
+Landlords and agents want to know why you are the best tenant for the property and often this is based on you being friendly, clear and honest with your answers.
 At the earliest opportunity inform agents/landlords if you are in receipt of benefits and may be in receipt of assistance with a deposit from ECDC.

 Understand the Risks and Responsibilities

 What are you really looking for?
 Before you make any big plans, it’s important to make sure you know what you want.

 Is it near amenities – shops, schools, doctors etc.

 In the property